valdivj/Kinect-Mask-RCNN/README.md

 # Kinect Mask RCNN

-Fist of all I would recomend Looking at this repository:https://github.com/matterport/Mask_RCNN.
+First of all I would recomend Looking at this repository:https://github.com/matterport/Mask_RCNN.
 This will help you setup the MASK RCNN model on your computer.
 My computer is not powerful enough to run the MASK RCNN model so I needed a way to record my Kinect depth & Video stream and run it on my PaperSpace machine.